forcedotcom/Data-Migration-Tool/README.md

 ## Running using command line (More Sample Migrations...)
+To avoid creating duplicates in the target org, use external ids.
+This section has some examples using external ids.

 Migrate a simple object's records (no relationships)

 	Edit the object-mappings/Products.json with your object API name, save

 	mvn exec:java -Dexec.mainClass="migrator.module.client.MigrateOnlyProducts" -pl datamigrator-module

+Migrate an object with lookups (Pricebook2 with lookup to Product) relationship

+	Edit the object-mappings/Products.json, PricebookEntry_nonstandard.json, PricebookEntry_standard.json with your object API name, save.

+	mvn exec:java -Dexec.mainClass="migrator.module.client.MigrateProducts" -pl datamigrator-module

+Migrate an object with lookups (Pricebook2 with lookup to Product) relationship with External Ids

+	Edit the object-mappings/Products_extId.json, PricebookEntry_nonstandard_extId.json, PricebookEntry_standard_extId.json with your object API name, save.

+	mvn exec:java -Dexec.mainClass="migrator.module.client.MigrateProductsWithExternalId" -pl datamigrator-module

 Migrate object's with masterdetail (Accounts/Assets/Oppties) relationships